 Peter punched a few more commands into the keyboard, then turned in his chair and studied her closely.
 Dozens of possibilities ran through his mind—retrograde amnesia, subsurface persona, deep-mind hypnosis—but he pushed them aside and asked a single question:

 “Kor’Thank,” she replied.
 “What is yours, wizard?”

 She thinks I’m a wizard.
-She calls herself something out of World of Warcraft.
-When she fought those robots, her hands were coated in glowing light.
+She calls herself something straight out of World of Warcraft.
+When she fought those robots, her hands and feet were coated in light.

 “Where are you from, Kor’Thank?”

-“I was born on Elithia, on the Seventh Age of the Fourth Epoch, in the northeast corner of the Highholder Wilds.
-I’ve answered your questions, now you answer mine: what do you call this realm?”
+“I was born on Elithia, in the Seventh Age of the Fourth Epoch, in the northeast corner of the Highholder Wilds.
+I’ve answered your questions, youngling, now answer mine: what do you call this realm?”

 “Earth.
 It’s called Earth.”

 He cradled his head in his hands.

 Kor’Thank strode around the room, surveying piles of Axe Body Spray, yellowed comic books, and dirty laundry.
 She kicked a mound of smelly clothes, uncovering the head of a tactical tomahawk.
 She picked it up and hefted it approvingly.